John Ross (British Army officer, born 1744): Cataraqui settlement

-In 1783, Ross was assigned to Cataraqui, now Kingston, Ontario to arrange the resettlement of Loyalist refugees in the Cataraqui area.
-To help with this assignment Ross brought with him 25 officers and 422 men, most of whom belonged to the Royal Yorkers.
-He rebuilt and repaired the old French fort (Fort Frontenac) to enable the establishment of a garrison, built grist and saw mills, established a navy yard, and assisted with the allotment of land and supplies.
-Ross also recommended that the land on which the Loyalists were settling should be purchased from the Mississaugas.
+In June 1783, Ross was ordered to move most of the Oswego garrison to Cataraqui (now Kingston) at the eastern end of Lake Ontario in preparation for the resettlement of Loyalist refugees.
+Ross brought with him 25 officers and 422 men, many of whom belonged to the 2nd Battalion.
+He constructed barracks on the side of the old French fort (Fort Frontenac), erected a gristmill and saw mill, established a naval yard, and assisted with the allocation of land and supplies.
+Ross recommended that the land on which the Loyalists were to be settled should be formally acquired from the Mississaugas.
+In October 1783, Captain William Crawford of the 2nd Battalion negotiated the Crawford Purchase of Mississauga territory along the north shore of Lake Ontario and the St. Lawrence River from the Trent River to Jones Creek (west of present-day Brockville).

-Since local concerns were administered by the military, Ross was appointed Justice of the Peace in 1784 to better enable him to deal with civilian problems among the settlers.
-Because of Ross's significance in establishing the Cataraqui settlement, It has been said that "He, rather than Michael Grass ... should be called the 'founder of Kingston.'"
+Ross was appointed a Justice of the Peace in 1784 to enable him to deal with civilian matters.
+Because of Ross's significance in establishing the settlement, historian Robert Preston has suggested that Ross, rather than Michael Grass, leader of the first contingent of Loyalists, should be considered the founder of Kingston.

 Later years

-It is believed he married a sister of Captain John McDonell of Butler’s Rangers.
+It is believed that Ross married a sister of Captain John McDonell of Butler’s Rangers.